craigber/gRPCSaga/README.md

 - Cartoonalogue
   - Cartoonalogue.Api: An ASP.Net Core Api project that provides a UI via a Swagger page.
 It makes REST calls from the browser to controllers.
 When you launch the solution inside Visual Studio, a Swagger page is presented where you can Try Out the API.
+  - Catoonalogue.Test: Simple unit tests to validation some of the trickier things such as Saga compensation.
 - CartoonDomain
   - CartoonDomain.Query.Service: A gRPC server for CQRS queries into the Cartoon Domain
   - CartoonDomain.Command.Service: A gRPC server for CQRS commands into the Cartoon Domain